-Associate Professor, University of San Francisco School of Management
+Associate Professor and Chair, University of San Francisco School of Management

 Villarreal, R., & Blozis, S. A. (2015).
 The importance of the analytic approach to the multi-group ethnic identity measure in the study of Hispanic media behavior.
 Journal of Cultural Marketing Strategy, 1(1), 32-44.